dekunz/Acquire/README.md

 # Reproducibility
 ## Light Test
 In the light test you will get results of comparing two types of players.
 To get the statistics you have to open the program "Statistics_program.py".
 In lines 6236-6239 you can choose which players should play against each other by changing their name.
 The different options are Player\_normal, Player\_entrepreneur, Player\_small\_hotels, Player\_large\_hotels, Player\_conservative and Player\_offensive.
-You can compare the resulting figures with the figures in section 5 of our report.
+You can compare the resulting plots with the figures in section 5 of our report.

 ## Full Test
+To reproduce our results comparing different strategies you have to open the program "Evaluation_program.py" and in lines 6236-6239 change the names of the players.
+This will give you the figures used in section 5, including mean value and standard deviation which are produced in the light test.
+For the adapting player, simply open "Adaption_program.py" and let it run.
+This will output the optimized variables as well as a plot of the adapting vs the normal player.
+Caution: This program runs for about 25 minutes.